Frank-ly4/Recycling25/README.md

 4. After the session, the conversation is logged, and the `Continuity_Log.md` is updated.

 This system is designed for iterative growth.
 You can pick up and put down threads as inspiration strikes, confident that the context and history are preserved.

+## Maintaining the Research Log

+To ensure the research log in `RESEARCH_PLAN.md` remains clear and organized, follow these instructions:

+1. **Initial Research**: Save the initial findings as the starting point.
+2. **Logging Updates**: As you gather more information, add new entries to the document.
+Date these entries to keep track of when the information was added.
+3. **Striking Through Irrelevant Information**: If any information becomes outdated or irrelevant, use strikethrough formatting to indicate this, while still keeping the original text visible for reference.

+This approach will help maintain a clear history of your research and make it easier to track changes over time.